-Raise your glass to this festive season with some delicious artisanal beverages available on and off the DE on Tap app.
-From wine to cider, and beer to bourbon, there’s something to suit every taste, and pair with every dish.
+Raise your glass to this festive season with some delicious artisanal beverages available on and off the DE on Tap trail.
+From wine to cider, and beer to bourbon, there’s something to suit every taste and pair with every dish.
 So grab a growler, a bottle, or even a few to-go cocktails, and make dinner even more delicious this year!

 BREWERIES and DISTILLERIES

 Holiday in a Can - Autumn Arch Beer Project (Newark)

 Autumn Arch presents the perfect beer pairings for your Thanksgiving table.
 When enjoying a seasoned turkey Autumn Arch recommends their Hallowed Winter Imperial Stout; the Table Juicy Session IPA goes great with stuffing.
 You can learn more about Autumn Arch's recommendations here!